etrigeni/Questionnaire-Analysis-Automation/README.md

 # Questionnaire-Analysis-Automation

 This script created in order to automate the analysis of data generated from questionnaires.
-While working on a market research company and analyzing various questionnares daily, I realised that there are repetitive steps that could be automated and save a  lot of time.
+While working on a market research company and analyzing various questionnaires daily, I realised that there are repetitive steps that could be automated and save a  lot of time.

 In general there are two categories of questions in a questionnaire:
 - Those who have a **single answer** (simple questions)